bosetridib/Covid_Analysis_and_Forecasting/README.md

 ## Installation

-Nothing except R is currently required to run this project.
-Moreover, nothing except the built-in packages are required within R.
+Nothing except R (https://www.r-project.org/) is currently required to run this project.
+Moreover, nothing except the built-in packages are required within R. The MS-Windows link to install R is https://cran.r-project.org/bin/windows/base/, and the MacOS link is https://cran.r-project.org/bin/macosx/.
+For linux one may see https://cran.r-project.org/bin/linux/, but installation from any package manager would be sufficient.

+I used RStudio IDE (https://www.rstudio.com/products/rstudio/download/#download) which can be downloaded from their official website or from any available linux package magers.

 ### Warning